All the New iOS 16 Features Apple Revealed Today

 This story is part of WWDC 2022, CNET's complete coverage from and about Apple's annual developers conference.

-Apple's announcements about iOS 16 took place outdoors on the lawn at Apple Park, the company's headquarters in Cupertino, California.
-The May 16 release of iOS 15.5 included updates to Apple Cash, Photos Memories and the Podcasts app.
+Apple's iOS 16 preview was filmed ahead of time and streamed online and for a small audience outdoors on the lawn at Apple Park, the company's headquarters in Cupertino, California.
+The WWDC keynote followed on the heels of the May 16 release of iOS 15.5 which included updates to Apple Cash, Photos Memories and the Podcasts app.
 Apple also recently launched a developer beta for iOS 15.6, which at this time lacks any major new features and seems mainly about fixing bugs.

 iOS 16 lets you edit and 'unsend' messages